 The precise mechanism is not known, but there are several theories that try to explain why nausea and vomiting occur in pregnancy.
 However, nausea probably occurs because of the combination of many factors.

-Morning sickness during pregnancy comes from hormonal imbalances, vitamin deficiency, low levels of blood sugar, more pronounced perception of odors, lack of movement, fatigue, stress, constipation, anxiety and various other concerns related to pregnancy.
+Morning sickness during pregnancy comes from hormonal imbalances, vitamin deficiency, low levels of blood sugar, a more pronounced perception of odors, lack of movement, fatigue, stress, constipation, anxiety, and various other concerns related to pregnancy.

 The morning sickness seems to be more typical for the first child, and multiple pregnancies too.

 1. Endocrine theory about the cause of morning sickness:

 According to endocrine theory, nausea and vomiting are caused by a higher level of hormones (hCG and estrogen) in the blood.
 The values of both hormones increase at the beginning of the pregnancy when nausea is the strongest. hCG also affects the increased excretion of thyroxine, which also causes nausea and vomiting.

 Psychosomatic theory associates excessive nausea and vomiting in pregnancy with unsettled social status (lack of emotional support of partner and family, lack of information about pregnancy, unwanted or unplanned pregnancy …).
 Depression is associated with pregnancy with severe vomiting.

 The metabolic theory explains that nausea occurs due to a lack of vitamin B6 and a disorder in the metabolism of sex hormones in the liver.